Skip to Content

 3. Wet items you brought inside of your tent- Having wet items in your tent increases the moisture level.
 This is one thing you have full control of.

-• Remove wet items like your clothing, boots, socks, and your pack from the tent- Store any wet items outside if it’s not raining or in a dry sack if it is raining.
+• Remove damp clothes, boots, socks, and your wet pack from the tent- Store any wet items outside if it’s not raining or in a dry sack if it is raining.
 You can store them under your vestibule but this isn’t ideal as the moisture can still evaporate and condense on your rainfly.

 • Breathe out into the open, not into your sleeping bag- If you breathe into your sleeping bag, it will get damp because the moisture can’t escape.
 Try to breathe out in the open so the moisture that comes from your breath can vent away.
 Ideally, position yourself so you’re breathing near the door or window so the moist air can easily escape.